YahooArchive/YaraParser/README.md

 ## Technical Details
 This parser is an implementation of the arc-eager dependency model [Nivre, 2004] with averaged structured Perceptron [Collins, 2002].
 The feature setting is from Zhang and Nivre [2011].
 The model can be trained with early update strategery [Collins and Roark, 2004] or max-violation update [Huang et al., 2012].
-Oracle search for training can be done either by static oracles or dynamic oracles [Goldberg and Nivre, 2013].
+Oracle search for training is done with dynamic oracles [Goldberg and Nivre, 2013].
 Choosing the best oracles in the dynamic oracle can be done via latent structured Perceptron [Sun et al., 2013].
-As in [Ballesteros and Nivre, 2013], the dummy root token can be either in the zeroth or last position of the sentence.

 __[References]__

-__[Ballesteros and Nivre, 2013]__ Ballesteros, Miguel, and Joakim Nivre.
-"Going to the roots of dependency parsing."
-Computational Linguistics 39.1 (2013): 5-13.

 __[Collins, 2002]__ Collins, Michael.
 "Discriminative training methods for hidden markov models: Theory and experiments with perceptron algorithms."
 Proceedings of the ACL-02 conference on Empirical methods in natural language processing-Volume 10.
 Association for Computational Linguistics, 2002.